 Throughout his youth, Cosmas sought out opportunities to expand his mbira song and stylistic repertoire from both elder teachers and his age group peers.
 In addition to his mbira studies, he completed his formal schooling and went on to study business at the Community College Business School in Salisbury.
 Cosmas spent many years working for the sales and promotion division of the Dairy Marketing Board as a sales representative and manager.

 As his music career developed, he joined Hakurotwi Mude’s ensemble Mhuri yekwaRwizi and made two European tours in 1983 and 1985.
-He still performs with his family group, Mhuri yekwaMagaya, which now includes his son Mudavanhu.
-Cosmas has gained loyal following of many mbira students throughout the United States and Canada, and he continues to teach and perform in the U.S., Canada and Zimbabwe, spending part of every year in each area of the world.
+Later he performed with his family group, Mhuri yekwaMagaya, which included his son Mudavanhu.
+Touring the US and Canada many times as Kutsinhira’s Artist in Residence, Cosmas gained loyal following of many mbira students throughout the United States and Canada,

 Dumi is credited for his famous 1–15 number notation used on the nyunga nyunga mbira and for notating the song “Chemutengure” on the nyunga nyunga mbira.
 The song “Chemutengure” is used to teach mbira learners the technique of playing the instrument.